Jonathan-Rop/RTV-ETL-Revamp/README.md

 ###  Key Features <a name="key-features"></a>

-- Using provided data to perfom ETLprocesses to provide data insights
+- Showcasing Building an ETL using AWS services ( S3, Glue, Athena, Quicksight)
-- Display of pandas and spark use in data manipulation
+- Display of pandas and spark use in data understanding and transformation
+- Created an notebook to show all the data provide as well.
+-
 <p align="right">(<a href="#readme-top">back to top</a>)</p>